znhskzj/grid-trading-plan-calculator/README.md

 6. Click "Calculate Purchase Plan".
 7. The result will show you 5 price levels between $140 and $150, with more funds allocated to grids closer to $150.
 8. If you're satisfied with the plan, click "Save as CSV" to export it.
+9. API Selection: In the main window, you can now choose between Yahoo Finance and Alpha Vantage APIs for stock data retrieval.
+10. Saving Preferences: Your API choice and frequently used stocks are now automatically saved for future sessions.

 ## Configuration

 The `config.ini` file in the project root contains default settings and common stocks.
 You can modify this file to customize the application's default behavior and add or remove common stocks.
+The `config.ini` file now includes API settings.
+You can choose between Yahoo Finance and Alpha Vantage for stock price fetching.
+If you choose Alpha Vantage, you need to provide an API key.

 ### Example Configuration